Blue Mound Swiss Stone Pine

 A high caliber but little known evergreen garden shrub with a dense, rounded habit of growth, very compact and slow growing; adaptable and hardy, excellent for form, texture and color detail in home gardens or for rock gardens

-Blue Mound Swiss Stone Pine has attractive bluish-green foliage.
+Blue Mound Swiss Stone Pine is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage.
 The needles are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Blue Mound Swiss Stone Pine is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.